chrisparsons83/fantasy-football-discord-bot/README.md

 # Fantasy Football Discord Bot

 This stack is built upon [Remix](https://remix.run/), so if you have questions, the [Remix documentation](https://remix.run/docs/en/v1) is your best bet.
+This is going to be archived soon though so don't worry too much.

 ## What's in the stack